GenericMappingTools/GMTjl_doc/tutorials/vector_shp/vector_shp.md

 as vertices that define the “shape” of the spatial object.
 There are three types of vector data: *Points, Lines* and *Polygons* (see more at, for example,
 [GIS in Python](https://www.earthdatascience.org/workshops/gis-open-source-python/intro-vector-data-python/)).
-Geospatial vector data is often stored in the shapefile format and that is the data format that we will use is this tutorial, but other formats could save been used without fundamental changes to the procedures shown below.
+Geospatial vector data is often stored in the shapefile format and that is the format that we will use is this tutorial, but other formats could have been used without fundamental changes to the procedures shown below.

 ## Reading vector data

-Read a shapefile representing Colombian departments which has been previously downloaded from DIVA-GIS, but not forgetting to load the package first.
+Read a shapefile representing Colombian departments which has been previously downloaded from [DIVA-GIS](https://www.diva-gis.org/datadown), and not forgetting to load the package first.

 ```julia
 using GMT
 deptos = gmtread(GMT.TESTSDIR * "COL_adm1.shp.zip");
 ```

 We can see what the contents of the _deptos_ object are, but because there are many polygons we will restrict to show only the first 7 from the attribute table.
 For that we use the _info_ function that plots several types of information depending on the input data type.
-For GMTdatasets the _attribs_ keyword lets limit the number of table rows that are printed.
+For \myreflink{GMTdataset}s the _attribs_ keyword lets us limit the number of table rows that are printed.

 ```julia